 Making the Crust

 The crust is a chocolate version of a traditional pie crust.
 The dough is somewhat drier than a regular pie pastry due to the addition of the cocoa powder.
 So you’ll mix together the dry ingredients, cut in the butter and then add the 3 egg yolks.
+I use either my fingers or a pastry cutter to incorporate the butter.
+You just want to make sure there are many small pieces of cold butter and they are well distributed throughout the dry ingredients.
+Then, stir in the egg yolks.
 At this point, if you squeeze a handful of the dough, it should hold together.
+When using smaller-sized eggs, you may need an extra yolk.
 Then press it into a 9″- or 10”-springform pan.
 If it is just too dry and doesn’t press an inch up the side of the pan, add a tablespoon or two of ice water, and it should press well.
 But, I’ve only had to do this once in all the years I’ve been making this.

-After baking, let the pie crust cool a bit while you mix the filling ingredients together in a bowl and pour into the crust.
+Pop it into a 375F oven and bake for 15 minutes.
+After par-baking, reduce the oven heat to 350F, and let the pie crust cool a bit while you mix the filling ingredients together in a bowl and pour into the crust.
 This just takes a few minutes.

 Making the Filling

+If using Golden Syrup: You’ll want to begin by whisking together the melted butter and brown sugar.
+Add the eggs, one at a time, and whisk until incorporated.
+Add in the Golden syrup, followed by the vanilla extract and salt.
+Stir in chocolate chips, coconut and pecans.
+Pour into the par-baked crust.
 When you pour the filling into the crust, you may feel the need to distribute the pecans a bit if they are all on one side of the pie, but don’t worry too much, they move around a bit to fill the space during baking.
 Then bake until it’s nice and golden brown, and only a bit of jiggle in the filling.
-In a 10-inch pan this takes 40-45 mins, or 55-60 in a 9-inch.
+In a 10-inch pan this takes 38-42 mins, or 50-55 mins in a 9-inch.

 Finishing the Pie

 Once it’s out of the oven, sprinkle the remaining chocolate pieces over the pie in a circle (or whatever shape you like).
 Once they are melty and shiny, spread it until smooth, and sprinkle with a few tablespoons of coconut.
-I like to toast those flakes or you can use sweetened coconut on the top, but I just use the same unsweetened coconut I used in the filling.
+I like to toast those flakes in the oven for about 4-5 minutes (watch carefully!) after removing the tart.
+Or you can use sweetened coconut on the top, but I just use the same unsweetened coconut I used in the filling.

 Cool to room temperature before serving.
 The pie keeps well at room temperature, loosely covered with foil.
 After cutting, it still stores well at room temp or can be refrigerated, but the crust might lose a bit of its crispness in the fridge.